 I talk about OEE more than just about any other subject.
 Manufacturers that understand the benefits of lean concepts and continuous improvement philosophies, know how impactful properly calculating and measuring OEE can be.

 OEE quality largely centers around one core element, scrap.
-OEE Quality measures the amount of good parts produced vs total parts produced.
-This data can be gathered from equipment and reason codes data such as; temperature, pressure, speeds, vision systems and any other data points accessible from the equipment.
+OEE quality measures the amount of good parts produced vs. the total parts produced.
+This data can be gathered from equipment and reason codes data such as; temperature, pressure, speeds, vision systems, and any other data points accessible from the equipment.
 This ultimately tells manufacturers what their scrap rates are.

 But how do manufacturers improve or affect their scrap rates and OEE quality metrics?
 It all starts with having the right data.
 If you can understand the data you can implement change.
 Below are the 3 top data points to understand if you want to affect OEE quality.